 Our guide to the different options for hotels in Gloucestershire.
-There are many hotels in the county including Gloucester, Cheltenham, the Forest of Dean & The Cotswolds.
+There are many hotels in the county, including Gloucester, Cheltenham, the Forest of Dean & The Cotswolds.
 Many of the local hotels also have spas to enhance your stay, some even have special offers of spa breaks.

 Hotels In Gloucestershire

 There are many types and standards of hotels, bed and breakfasts and even guest houses in the centre of Cheltenham or Gloucester.
-These cover a range of budgets from very cheap rooms to some real luxury.
+These cover a range of budgets, from very cheap rooms to some real luxury.

 Holiday Inn Express Gloucester

 At Waterwells Business park, is the Holiday Inn Express is the closest hotel to M5 Motorway Junction 12.
 The hotel is located just opposite the Bumble Bee public house and near to the park and ride into the city.
 They have rooms in many configurations, including larger family rooms or twin room which are ideal for work colleagues to share.
 The hotel has a bar which serves a limited menu, including pizza and other snacks.
-Breakfast here is a buffet style with many options including Danish pastries, fried breakfast, cereal, yoghurts and also toast.
+Breakfast here is a buffet style with many options, including Danish pastries, fried breakfast, cereal, yoghurts, and also toast.

 The Edward Hotel Gloucester

-The Edward Hotel In Gloucester a suitable place to stay when visiting Gloucester.
+The Edward Hotel In Gloucester is a suitable place to stay when visiting Gloucester.
 It is near the centre of Gloucester, with easy road and public transport links to most of Gloucestershire.